AshishAhuja124/Javascript-Practice/NamasteJS2/readme.md

 ### Promise.race()
 Settles when any of the promises settles.
 In other words, fulfills when any of the promises fulfills; rejects when any of the promises rejects.

+### async and await
+await can only be used inside an async function